 Contact An Alpharetta Drunk Driving Law Firm Now

 If you’ve been hit by a drunk driver, you deserve to have your case evaluated by an experienced and knowledgeable attorney.
-Led by Ali Awad, the CEO of Lawyer Personal Injury Law Firm, has an incredible success rate of 99.5%.
+Under the leadership of Ali Awad, The CEO Lawyer Personal Injury Law Firm has built a strong reputation for achieving favorable results.

 Awad is well known in Atlanta and beyond for his no-nonsense approach and dogged determination to help his clients receive the compensation they’re owed for physical and mental injuries, pain and suffering, or lost wages.